Toyota C-HR Review 2025: Price, specs & boot space

 "Settle down inside the cosy cockpit of the Toyota C-HR and you get the impression that this is a car that could be lots of fun to drive.
 The reality is a little more pedestrian."

-Trying not to get the engine too excited soon becomes a bit of a preoccupation and takes an edge off the enjoyment.
+Response is pretty good too thanks to the electric assistance, though we’d stop short of calling it fun to use these hybrid setups.
 Drive is quickly and easily engaged via a cool little selector on the transmission tunnel while modes are toggled via a nondescript paddle switch just behind.
 There’s a Sport mode too, but the difference isn’t that noticeable; most owners might be just as happy with the default mode.
 There’s a degree of brake regeneration and although it’s quite understated, it’s good fun to employ if you’re a keen member of the one-pedal driving fraternity.

 Toyota’s engineers have done a sterling job with the suspension setup of the new C-HR.
 Get the car on an interesting stretch of road and it’s possible to push it quite hard.
 There’s precious little roll, especially considering this isn’t a low-slung sports car and the driving position feels quite lofty.
 However, the suspension inspires plenty of confidence when you’re working the C-HR through corners.
 Hit the motorway and it returns to relatively mundane highway cruiser mode, which isn’t a negative as such – it just gets the job done, no more, no less.

-The Toyota C-HR features a hat-trick of power options including 1.8- and 2.0 litre full-hybrid variants and a 2.0-litre plug-in hybrid, which will appear early in 2024.
-The 1.8 hybrid system produces a total output of 140PS.
-Meanwhile, the 2.0-litre hybrid has a slightly higher output of 197PS.
+The Toyota C-HR features a hat-trick of power options including 1.8- and 2.0 litre full-hybrid variants plus a 2.0-litre plug-in hybrid which arrived shortly after launch.
+The 1.8 hybrid system produces a total output of 140PS, or 138bhp.
+Meanwhile, the 2.0-litre hybrid has a slightly higher output of 197PS (195bhp), and the plug in raises this further with 223PS (220bhp).

 The Toyota C-HR looks great from the outside but open those doors and the interior looks just as plush.
 It’s nicely put together too and once you’ve hit the road the overall impression is one of cosseted calm.